sati2015/tidy-data/CodeBook.md

-# Code Book explaining the variables used for the Project
+# Code Book explaining variables used for the Project

 The original data for this project is available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip